slackapi/steno/docs/quickstart.md

 2. It's time to record, smile!
 Just kidding, no cameras please :camera:.
 In **record mode** Steno helps you build **scenarios**, which are directories inside your project that contain text files, each one describing one HTTP request and response.
+Each scenario directory is named, so choosing a descriptive name is important.
+For our example we will use `successfull_installation_will_dm_installing_user`.
 In order for Steno to record, you need to adjust your code so that instead of sending requests to `https://slack.com/...`, it sends requests to a local server that Steno will start, by default this would be `http://localhost:3000/...`.
 Steno will also record requests that are coming **into** your app that originate from the Slack Platform.
 You may already have a tunneling tool like [ngrok set up](https://api.slack.com/tutorials/tunneling-with-ngrok) to let the Slack Platform reach your app's local server.
 You can continue to use it, but instead of wiring ngrok up to forward requests directly to a port your app is listening on, you substitute the port Steno is listening on, which by default is 3010.
 The last piece of wiring we need is to let Steno know where to forward those requests, in this example we'll say that the app is listening on port 5000, so the `appBaseUrl` is `localhost:5000`.
-We're ready to open our terminal, navigate to a test directory in your project, and run the tool in record mode: `steno record localhost:5000`.
+We're ready to open our terminal, navigate to a test directory in your project, and run the tool in record mode:
+   `steno record localhost:5000 --scenario-name successfull_installation_will_dm_installing_user`.

 3. With your sidekick Steno :couple: standing by, you can run your first test.
 Pick your favorite test runner and write a test case that stimulates the behavior you chose.
 Following from our example, you would write a case that